PhD in Counseling

 Virginia Tech

 The PhD in Marriage and Family Therapy at Virginia Tech is a CACREP-accredited degree that prepares students for advanced learning and applied careers in the marriage and family therapy field.
 The program includes coursework, mentorship from a supervisor, and clinical and research experiences.
-Courses focus on human development through the life course, human sexuality, and systems theories.
+Courses focus on human development through the lifespan, human sexuality, and systems theories.
 Applicants must have a master’s degree in a mental health field with at least 36 credits in marriage and family therapy or related subjects.
 It is also expected that applicants will have extensive experience providing marriage and family therapy.
 Applications are due in January for a fall term start date.
 Virginia Tech also offers combined master’s and doctoral degree programs in counseling.

 Online Counseling PhD Degree Programs